James Blish

-Blish was a member of the Futurians.
 His first published stories appeared in Super Science Stories and Amazing Stories.

 Blish wrote literary criticism of science fiction using the pen name William Atheling Jr. His other pen names included Donald Laverty, John MacDougal, and Arthur Lloyd Merlyn.

 Life

 Blish was born on May 23, 1921, at East Orange, New Jersey.
 While in high school, Blish self-published a fanzine, called The Planeteer, using a hectograph.
 The fanzine ran for six issues.

+Blish was a member of the Futurians.

 Blish attended meetings of the Futurian Science Fiction Society in New York City during this period.

 Futurian members Damon Knight and Cyril M. Kornbluth became close friends.
 However, Blish's relationships with other members were often bitter.
 A personal target was fellow member Judith Merril, with whom he would debate politics.
-Merril would frequently dismiss Blish's self-description of being a "paper fascist".
+Merril would frequently dismiss Blish's self-description of being a "book fascist".
 She wrote in Better to Have Loved (2002), "Of course [Blish] was not fascist, antisemitic, or any of those terrible things, but every time he used the phrase, I saw red."

 Blish studied microbiology at Rutgers University, graduating in 1942.
 He was drafted into Army service, and he served briefly as a medical laboratory technician.
 The United States Army discharged him for refusing orders to clean a grease trap in 1944.
-Following discharge, Blish entered Columbia University as a masters student of zoology.
+Following discharge, Blish entered Columbia University as a master's student of zoology.
 He did not complete the program, opting to write fiction full-time.

 In 1947, he married Virginia Kidd, a fellow Futurian.
 They divorced in 1963.
 Blish then married artist J. A. Lawrence in 1964, moving to England that same year.

 From 1962 to 1968, Blish worked for the Tobacco Institute as a writer and critic.
 Much of his work for the institute went uncredited.

-Blish died on July 30, 1975 from complications related to lung cancer.
+Blish died on July 30, 1975, from complications related to lung cancer.
 He was buried in Holywell Cemetery, Oxford.

 The Bodleian Library at Oxford is the custodian of Blish's papers.
 The library also has a complete catalog of Blish's published works.